My visit learned that risotto is not any longer simply a risotto – in Lucca it could be Fake Risotto

 Traditional food.
-You can´t visit Lucca without try some spiced Tordelli, simply pasta stuffed with beef, pork or green vegetables and the flavour of nutmeg.
+You can´t visit and enjoy Lucca without try some spiced Tordelli, simply pasta stuffed with beef, pork or green vegetables and the flavour of nutmeg.
 Or the fragrant Spaghetti alla Trabaccolara, a splendid local bread or the cake Torta Squisita, all on a journey with traditional food.
 Don´t forget to taste Biroldo made with the head of pig, minced and boiled with blood for several hours.
 Then left to dry before boiled with salt, pepper and other spices.
 Simply delicious.
 Italian kids have Farinata as a favorite, east tasty flatbread at any time of the day with ingredients of chickpea and olive oil.

-Food Guide.
+Ask for advice.
 Food made on traditional recipes are served by Chefs at trattorias and restaurants, but also made by the locals at home.
 Don´t be afraid to ask for advice or even join Cooking Classes in the old town.
 We are happy to share inspiration and advice, hoping you will appreciate the charm of Lucca through its cuisine.
 You find places to visit by walking through some narrow cobbled streets bounded by the city walls, and you will not be disappointed.

 For dinner: Gli Orti di Via Elisa.
 Via Elisa 17.